Applying for a Government Job

 One of the most important things a candidate will have to consider is which park they should apply at.
 What’s important to remember is that you won’t be the only one applying for the job, and if you want to work at a popular park, the process can be quite competitive.
 If you’re considering doing summer work for several years, you might find it more beneficial to apply first to some of the not-so popular positions and start gaining experience.
 Then, after a few summers working in those positions, you will be looked at more seriously for the more in-demand jobs and better parks.

 You should start your search online by visiting each of the agencies that you’re interested in working for.
 Many times, they’ll post a list of open positions, and give you the specific application dates as well as any special information that you might need.
 If you can’t find what you need online, you can always call and ask for more details.
 For instance, if you’re deciding which park you want to apply to, you might call around and ask how many positions each of the parks anticipate having open.
 Calling the agency directly may give you a way to get information that otherwise not be public.

 Did You Know?
-One of the best ways to look for and apply to outdoor jobs is to search our database.
+One of the best ways to look for and apply to outdoor jobs is to search our Job Center.
 We have many job listings that you may not otherwise have found.